ajoshpratt/h5com/README.md

 Requires numpy, h5py, and blessed.

-This is less of a program to fulfill a need (although I suppose it does that), and more of a way to play around with message passing interfaces in the context of an end-user program in Python.
+This is less of a program to fulfill a need (although I suppose it does that), and more of a way to play around with a message bus in the context of an end-user program in Python.
 In addition, it's multithreaded (not that it needs to be).
 Uses a modal motif, ala vim.

 Can still crash if you hit the wrong key.